Kair12345/KR-Portfolio/index.md

 # Kai Rosenbluth's Programming 1 Portfoio 2022
-Computer Programming 1 which focoused on Processing and Java.
+Computer Programming 1 which focused on Processing and Java.

 ## Contact And Certification Information
 ### My personal email is k3kair@gmail.com